socialvibe/JRMFloatingAnimation/README.md

 * `varyAlpha`: If the floating object's alpahs should vary (to give a more randomized look).
 Default NO.
 * `animationDuration`: The speed of the animation.
 Default 2.
 * `removeOnCompletion`: If the floating object should be removed from the superview when the animation is finished.
 Default YES.
+* `imageViewAnimationCompleted`: A completion block to call whenever an image view is finished animating.
+It will return the image view.
+(See the JRMDemoBalloonViewController.m file for an example.)

 ## Installation